 The world was a whir that evening – too much Christmas, too many holidays.
 “A drink, of course, my friend; I’ll stop around.”
 “Good cheer to you as well.
 Let me buy the next.”

 All the while, I detest the holidays and wish I could get away – somewhere, anywhere.
 Round and round the mid-town scene, I went one martini after the next and one eggnog after another.

-And so it went until I, long past the pledged time and without the promised packages, plopped myself in a taxi and garbled the address of our apartment where she and the children were no doubt well asleep.
+And so it went until I, long past the pledged time and without the promised packages, plopped myself in a taxi and garbled the address of our apartment where she and the children were undoubtedly well asleep.

 I thanked her profusely, all the while nodding my head as if I had some notion of her words.
 She, in the way of such well-mannered encounters, nodded in turn even as she slowly shuffled backward and out of the room.

-I knew I was in the wrong place, yet it felt so immediately right and relaxing.
+I knew I was in the wrong place, yet it immediately felt right and relaxing.
 I could not fathom it.
-I’ll sort it in the morning was my last conscious thought.
+I’ll sort it in the morning, was my last conscious thought.

 The man who comes to inspect my work and provide – if satisfied – food and drink says little.
 If I have made an error, if he is unsatisfied, he allows his hand to speak for him – a quick slap to my head as he gestures at my mistake.
 It might not hurt so much were it not for the large rings he wears; they make my ears clang.

 I ask him how long I will remain his prisoner.
 He replies only, “Ho, ho, ho,” slaps me again and points to the pile of unassembled toy trains that sit before me.
 I go back to work, resentful yet strangely not.
 At some basic level, I don’t mind so much.
 At least I’ve escaped the holidays.